joshjung/backstage/docs/features/techdocs/troubleshooting.md

 ## Documentation not found when generating

-This may happen if you have TechDocs set up using the "out-of-the-box" configuration, wherein documentation is built dynamically by the TechDocs backend, and your TechDocs files are being pulled from a git-based source control management system (e.g. GitHub, BitBucket, etc).
+This may happen if you have TechDocs set up using the "out-of-the-box" `local` configuration, where documentation is built dynamically by the TechDocs backend and your TechDocs Markdown files are being pulled from a git-based source control management system (e.g. GitHub, BitBucket, etc.).

 If you experience this, check that TechDocs-related files (e.g. markdown, assets, or the `mkdocs.yml` file) are not matched by an `export-ignore` attribute in a `.gitattributes` file in the relevant repository.

-TechDocs' backend is not able to see such files, and therefore may generate partial (or no) TechDocs as a result.
+TechDocs' backend is not able to see these files, and therefore may generate partial (or no) TechDocs as a result.

-You'll need to reconsider how you distribute tar archives based on your source code (and how you prevent internal documentation from being included in those archives).
+You'll need to reconsider how you distribute `.tar` archives based on your source code (and how you prevent internal documentation from being included in those archives).
 Alternatively, you could consider switching to the "recommended" TechDocs architecture (documentation generated and published in CI/CD).

 ## MkDocs Build Errors

 Using the [TechDocs CLI](https://github.com/backstage/techdocs-cli), you can troubleshoot MkDocs build issues locally.
 Note this requires you have Docker available to launch images.
 First, `git clone` the target repository locally, then in the root of the repository, run:

 ```
 npx @techdocs/cli serve
 ```

 For example, if you have forgotten to put an MkDocs configuration file in your repo, the resulting error will be:

 ```
 npx: installed 278 in 9.089s